Dev-NayanBiswas/assignment-2/readme.md

 ## Assignment-2
 **short-overview**
 _Here is a short description of my website.
-I styled my elements based on few custom variable and css usual properties, like..._
+I styled my elements based on a few custom variables and CSS usual properties, like..._